Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Introduction

-\paragraph{Outline.} In Section 2, we introduce the model problem and the finite element discretization; in Section 3, we present and prove stability and error estimates; in Section 4, we develop a machine learning-based approach for solving the inverse problem; in Section 5, we present several numerical examples illustrating the performance of the method for various complexity of the given set of boundary data; and in Section 6 we summarize our findings and discuss future research directions.
+\paragraph{Outline.} In Section 2, we introduce the model problem and the finite element discretization; in Section 3, we present and prove stability and error estimates for a linear model problem; in Section 4, we develop a machine learning-based approach for solving the inverse problem; in Section 5, we present several numerical examples illustrating the performance of the method for various complexity of the given set of boundary data; and in Section 6 we summarize our findings and discuss future research directions.

+\paragraph{Notation.} \begin{itemize} \item We use $\lesssim$ to mean that there is a positive constant in the inequality (typically on the right-hand side). \item For a bounded domain or a set of mesh features $D$, we denote by $\| \cdot \|_D$ and $(\cdot, \cdot)_D$ the standard $L^2(D)$-norm and inner product, respectively.
+Some common instances in the text are $D = \omega, \Omega, \partial \Omega, \mcF_h$. \item We denote by $\| \cdot \|_{\IR^N}$ the standard absolute value for vectors in $\IR^N$.
+We note that it should not be confused with the $L^2$-notation in the previous point.
+The reason for using the notation $\| \cdot \|_{\IR^N}$ is because we use it on the expansion coefficients of functions, thus making expressions involving norms on both functions and their coefficients more general and consistent. \item For a positive-definite bilinear form $B$ we denote the corresponding norm by $\| \cdot \|_B$, i.e., $\| v \|_B^2 := B(v, v)$.
+An example from the text is $B = m_h$. \end{itemize}